Breaking Down Securities Lending Benefits to ETF Investors

 What is Securities Lending?

-In order for an investor to short a stock, they need to borrow it from a current shareholder.
-ETFs make good candidates for securities lending given that they tend to have a portfolio of large positions that are liquid.
-The individual stocks within an ETF are shorted through an intermediary called a securities lending agent (often the ETF’s custodian).
+In order for an investor to borrow a stock, they need to acquire it from a current shareholder.
+ETFs make good supply side candidates for securities lending given that they tend to have a portfolio of large positions that are liquid.
+The individual stocks within an ETF are usually borrowed through an intermediary called a securities lending agent (often the ETF’s custodian).
 The lending agent negotiates terms and arranges the loan with counterparties on behalf of the ETF.

 In securities lending the lending yield (how much it costs to borrow securities) is driven by demand.
-The more market demand there is to borrow a stock, the more an investor is willing to pay.
+The more market demand there is to borrow a stock, the more a borrower is willing to pay.
 Similarly, the less demand, the lower the lending yield.
-A common misconception is that short sellers are investors who believe a stock will fall.
+A common misconception is that borrowers are always investors who wish to short a security because they believe its value will fall.
 This is not necessarily the case.
-Options market makers use securities lending as a tool to hedge their options position as do ETF market makers who have to hedge their ETF positions.
+Other reasons that securities are borrowed include the clearance of trade fails, the execution of certain arbitrage strategies, and options market makers as well as ETFs hedging their positions.
 When an ETF lends a stock, they receive collateral in exchange.
-The value of the collateral changes based on the stock price of the borrowed securities.
-If the stock goes up, the borrower will have to deliver more collateral and vice versa.
-This allows the ETF’s value to track the value of the underlying stock even though the borrower is holding it.
+The amount of collateral changes based on the price of the borrowed securities.
+If the value of the underlying borrowed security goes up, the borrower will have to deliver more collateral, and vice versa.
+Regardless of a security being on loan the ETFs value includes that of the underlying security.

 Benefits of Securities Lending for Investors

-The benefit of ETFs that utilize securities lending is an additional income stream.
-The income earned from securities lending is usually redistributed on a daily, monthly or quarterly basis and is reflected in the ETF share price.
-Securities lending tends to increase when an ETF’s underlying asset class is out favor.
-From a strictly GAAP (Generally Accepted Accounting Principles) standpoint, securities lending income is classified as its own line item of investment income and is not used to directly offset management fees on an income statement.
+The benefit to ETFs that utilize securities lending is an additional income stream.
+The income earned from securities lending is usually estimated and accrued daily into the ETFs NAV and is distributed on monthly basis.
+Securities lending tends to increase when an ETF’s underlying asset class, sector or market is out favor or lacks liquidity.
+From a strictly GAAP (Generally Accepted Accounting Principles) standpoint, securities lending income is classified as its own line item of investment income and is not used to directly offset management fees on the income statement.
 However, within the ETF industry, it is common practice to view ETF ownership as a balance sheet, juxtaposing securities lending income against fund management fees.
-Viewed this way, securities lending income may improve the cost of ETF ownership, compared to the same strategy without securities lending.
+Viewed this way, securities lending income may improve the cost of ETF ownership, compared to the same strategy without a securities lending component.
 While securities lending revenue can vary day to day, an investor can find the management fee and historic data on securities lending income in an ETFs’ semi-annual and annual reports.

 To give an example from KraneShares Semi-Annual Report from September 30, 2018 KWEB’s securities lending income was $3,252,945 and securities lending fees totaled $322,258.
 KraneShares management fee during this time period was $4,967,547.
 After deducting lending fees from the lending income, the total lending income ($2,930,687) offsets almost 60% of management fees.

 The SEC determines the rules governing securities lending for ETFs.
 The maximum percentage of the portfolio that can be lent out is one third¹.
 The SEC also regulates the amount of collateral received and what can be used as collateral.
-Today, only U.S. Treasury bills or U.S. government money market funds are utilized.
-For non-U.S. stocks, the borrower has to provide collateral worth 102% of the security’s value.
+Today, only U.S. Treasury bills /agencies and cash can be taken as collateral.
+Cash collateral is usually invested in a government money market fund, a 2a-7 prime money market fund and, and/or repurchase agreements.
+For U.S. securities the borrower has to provide collateral worth 102% of the security’s value.
+For non-U.S. securities, the borrower has to provide collateral worth 105% of the security’s value.
 As previously noted, the amount of collateral is adjusted daily based on the securities rising or falling in value.
 These safeguards are in place to protect the ETF’s shareholders.